 On November 1st, The Bahamas extended their tourism offerings into their “fourth phase” for foreign travelers.
 As always, we want to ensure that Yellow Dog’s clients and anglers are well-informed and equipped with accurate information to make decisions with regard to planning and the Bahamian travel booking process.
 Here is what you need to know about the third and fourth phases of the reopening of the Bahamas to traveling anglers.

 Who: Open to all Americans wishing to travel to the Bahamas.

 What: The Bahamas will remove the “vacation-in-place” order, which will allow anglers to explore and move about the islands in which they’re traveling to.

 If you wish to travel to the Bahamas in the near future (beginning on October 15, 2020), there are a few additional things you should be made aware of.
 Please note that these protocols are set in place to keep you and others safe and comfortable during your visit.
 These protocols are in order of steps and apply to both phases three and four mentioned above.

-- You must obtain an RT-PCR (swab) test no more than seven days prior to the date of your arrival.
+- You must obtain an RT-PCR (swab) test no more than five days prior to the date of your arrival.

 - Children under the age of 10 are exempt.

 - Be sure to have the name/address of the lab and where the test was performed clearly displayed on your test results.